Clenbuterol is a steroid-like chemical that was initially developed to treat asthma in horses, working by relaxing the airways in the animals’ lungs.

 The effects that clenbuterol can have on the heart and muscles will depend on how high a dose someone has been taking and for how long.
 The risks increase with the dose and duration.

-Those taking high doses can experience long-term side effects quickly, such as a decrease in the size, weight, strength, and activity of the heart.
+Those taking high doses can quickly experience long-term side effects, such as a decrease in the heart’s size, weight, strength, and activity.

 Clenbuterol is illegal for human consumption in the U.S. for a good reason, and anyone buying the drug online should be extremely cautious.